Board of Directors

 Contact the Toronto Fringe board at anytime by email at email@example.com

 Jason Murray, Chair of the Board

-Jason is the President and Managing Partner of BIPOC Executive Search.
+Jason (he/him) is the President and Managing Partner of BIPOC Executive Search.
 Over the course of his career, Jason has worked on 300+ executive searches as well as a range of EDI services in partnership with client companies.
 Prior to founding BIPOC Executive Search Inc., Jason worked at a multinational executive search firm as well as a boutique search firm before that.
 For part of his career, he worked in the Consulting Division of Deloitte & Touche as the Human Capital and Strategy & Operations Supervisor.
 In this position he provided organizational management and HR services to the 994 individuals in the division, and was a respected voice around matters of equity, diversity, and inclusion and increasing representation throughout the organization.

 Jason has a community-facing orientation.
 In addition to serving as Chair of the Board for the Toronto Fringe Festival, he has volunteered with a number of other organizations including the Canadian Board Diversity Council, G(irls)20, and Pride at Work Canada.

 Jason holds an Honours Bachelor of Arts from the University of Toronto, and a Master's degree in Management from Boston University.
 He is certified in unconscious-bias decision making and iOS app development, and has completed courses on predicative data analytics and artificial intelligence in recruitment and retention.